legion-labs/legion/docs/src/performance-analytics/strategy.md

 ## Table of Contents

 - **Whole stack solution**
-- record cheap, read maybe
+- Record cheap, read maybe
 - All the data, one protocol
 - From inception to live
 - Progress & roadmap